-Association of Quantitative ST- Segment Depression with Early Mortality among Navia Patients of Non- ST- Segment Elevation Acute Coronary Syndrome
+Association of Quantitative ST- Segment Depression with Early Mortality among Naive Patients of Non- ST- Segment Elevation Acute Coronary Syndrome

 Keywords:NSTE, ST-Segment depression, short term mortality

-Material and methods: This descriptive case series study was conducted at the cardiology department of LUMHS, from October 2015 to March 2016.
+Methodology: This descriptive case series study was conducted at the cardiology department of LUMHS, from October 2016 to March 2017.
 Patients with NSTE-ACS and positive cardiac biomarkers, patients older than 25 years and both genders admitted to CCU were included.
 The ST-Segment depression was assessed on 12 lead electrocardiography.
 The ST segment is the line that starts from the end of the QRS complex (J wave) to the beginning of the T wave.
 Normally ST segment is straight line and, isoelectric to base line, ST segment depressed below isoelectric line is said ST depression, down sloping or flat depressed ST segments indicate coronary ischemia, more than 0.5 mm ST depression significant for ischemia.
 All patients were followed for 30-days for early mortality.
 All information obtained was recorded on the study Performa.

 Conclusions: In the study conclusion, the severity of ST-Segment depression score was observed to be significantly correlated with short term mortality (30-day) in cases with early NSTE-ACS.